 - Cathedral Organ Project leaflet

-- Working specification for the new organ
+- Specification of new organ

 - Detailed Organ Project schedule